-From birth through maturity to old age, STEPHEN BROOK investigates the life cycle of red Bordeaux and asks how to know when to open that prized bottle
+From birth through maturity to old age, STEPHEN BROOK investigates the ageing process of red Bordeaux and asks how to know when to open that prized bottle.

 De Boüard notes that the 2000 Angélus is only just beginning to emerge from its shell, whereas the 2001 and 2004 are already more accessible.
 ‘The bigger the vintage,’ recalls Barton, ‘the longer the shut-down period is likely to be.
 I remember the 1989 stayed closed for quite a few years.
 But some other good vintages such as 1985 didn’t shut down that much.
 And my uncle told me that the great 1929s, which were very long lived, drank well throughout the 1930s.’

 Safe keeping during the ageing process

 Once the wine is in bottle, storage during the ageing process becomes important.
 I recently had the privilege of tasting some very old vintages of Yquem.
 The bottles came directly from the château, so the wines were at their very best.
 That is the exception rather than the rule.
 Valued wines, especially first growths, are traded.
 A mature Lafite bought at auction may have crossed many an ocean from merchant to customer and back again.
 Most red wines are robust and can take a good deal of punishment, but even a mighty Latour might wilt after an ordeal by heat in a container ship en route for Shanghai.